joyhumin/huxpro.github.io/_posts/2017-08-22-why-I-decided-to-be-a-vegan.markdown

 That simple, succinct fact shocked me.
 As a eco-friend advocator, I could not believe that I could neglect this important reality.
 Eating plant-based food is not only related to animal life, it is, for me at least, more important for our human being's sustainable life.

 I admitted that simple sentence changed my mind and I started an entire different new way of eating.
 I cleaned my pantries and filled up with non-animal food.
-I started paid more time and attention on food labels just to avoid any milk or egg consumption.
+I started paying more time and attention on food labels just to avoid any milk or egg consumption.
 It was hard for the first two days, but after I went through the first week, my feeling changed and started feeling happy and the urge of eating meat just gone.

 I know it sounds so untrue to believe and I am not convinced either.
 That is why I set a 6 months timeframe to let my body to get used to it.
 After 6 months, I will review my reaction to vegan diet both in physical and emotional and then I will decide if I will live with veganism my life time.